isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Enforcement

-* Flag a class with a virtual function and no virtual destructor.
-Note that this rule needs only be enforced for the first (base) class in which it occurs, derived classes inherit what they need.
-This flags the place where the problem arises, but can give false positives.
+* A class with any virtual functions should have a destructor that is either public and virtual or else protected and nonvirtual.
 * Flag `delete` of a class with a virtual function but no virtual destructor.

-### <a name="Rh-override"></a> C.128: Use `override` to make overriding explicit in large class hierarchies
+### <a name="Rh-override"></a>C.128: Virtual functions should specify exactly one of `virtual`, `override`, or `final`

 ##### Reason

 Readability.
 Detection of mistakes.
-Explicit `override` allows the compiler to catch mismatch of types and/or names between base and derived classes.
+Writing explicit `virtual`, `override`, or `final` is self-documenting and enables the compiler to catch mismatch of types and/or names between base and derived classes.
+However, writing more than one of these three is both redundant and a potential source of errors.

+Use `virtual` only when declaring a new virtual function.
+Use `override` only when declaring an overrider.
+Use `final` only when declaring an final overrider.

 ##### Example, bad

     struct B {
         void f1(int);
-        virtual void f2(int);
+        virtual void f2(int) const;
         virtual void f3(int);
         // ...
     };

     struct D : B {
         void f1(int);      // warn: D::f1() hides B::f1()
-        void f2(int);      // warn: no explicit override void f3(double);   // warn: D::f3() hides B::f3()
+        void f2(int) const;      // warn: no explicit override void f3(double);   // warn: D::f3() hides B::f3()
         // ...
     };

+    struct D2 : B {
+        virtual void f2(int) final;  // BAD; pitfall, D2::f does not override B::f
+    };

 ##### Enforcement

 * Compare names in base and derived classes and flag uses of the same name that does not override.
-* Flag overrides without `override`.
+* Flag overrides with neither `override` nor `final`.
+* Flag function declarations that use more than one of `virtual`, `override`, and `final`.

-### <a name="Rh-kind"></a> C.129: When designing a class hierarchy, distinguish between implementation inheritance and interface inheritance
+### <a name="Rh-kind"></a>C.129: When designing a class hierarchy, distinguish between implementation inheritance and interface inheritance

 ##### Reason